top of page

 All of the wines are definitely worth exploring.
 Again, check out Wine Searcher for availability in your area.

 Interested in reading more about Oltrepò Pavese?
-Check out our other Italian wine blogs.
+Check out our other Northern Italy Wineries section.

 bottom of page